 2. University of Oregon

 It helps your jersey design when you have Nike in your corner.
-Phil Knight, a major contributor to Oregon’s athletic department, and has integrated Nike products into all of the athletic programs at prices that work well for both Oregon athletics and Nike’s business model.
+Phil Knight, a major contributor to Oregon’s athletic department, has integrated Nike products into all of the athletic programs at prices that work well for both Oregon athletics and Nike’s business model.
 The Duck’s green and yellow designs continue to be some of the quirkiest (quackiest?) highlights on a college basketball court.
 With tributes to the military, and now boasting uniforms that glow in the dark, the people that design Oregon basketball jerseys just keep doing ridiculous things, and yet it works because of the Nike brand and Oregon culture.

 3. Duke University